-Je 2.
-2 Business name/disregarded entity name, if different from above Print or type Specific Instructions on page 3 Check appropriate box for federal tax classification; check only one of the following seven boxes: Individual/sole proprietor or C Corporation S Corporation Partnership Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ► Note.
-For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the lit the tax classification of the single-member owner.
-Other (see instructions) ► Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) P See Specific 5 Address (number, street, and apt. or suite no.) Require 6 City, state, and ZIP code Require ester's name and address (optional) 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social se curity number oacku eside entitie 7/N or p withholding.
+2 Business name/disregarded entity name, if different from above ge 2.
+Print or type See Specific Instructions on page 6 City, state, and ZIP code the line above for 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) 7 List account number(s) here (optional) Pa tl Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid u i curity number reside entitie p withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a nt alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other s, it is your employer identification number (EIN).
-If you do not have a number, see How to get a page 3. or identification number If the account is in more than one name, see the instructions for line 1 and the chart on page 4 for ines on whose number to enter.
+However, for ant alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other is, it is your employer identification number (EIN).
+If you do not have a number, see How to get in page 3.
+If the account is in more than one name, see the instructions for line 1 and the chart on page 4 lines on whose number to enter. for Employer r identification number

-Certification Part II
+Part II Certification